-Island Bay Presbyterian Congregation seeks to take the way of Jesus into the wider community.
+Island Bay Presbyterian congregation seeks to take the way of Jesus into the wider community.
 Tēpu mō Tātou (literally: table for us all) is our project in Berhampore.
 Its focus is food and the social housing communities.

-We’ve established a fresh food co-op in Berhampore in response to the fact that many people, affording transport to a market, on top of the cost of produce, is challenging.
+We’ve established a fresh food co-op in Berhampore in response to the fact that for many people, affording transport to a market, on top of the cost of produce, is challenging.
 It happens every Tuesday.

 Members of the congregation pack and transport the fruit and veges from Miramar to Berhampore.
 There, Bruce, Maria and the team take payments for the following week and give out ordered bags.

-Rintoul Street Flats
+Rintoul Street Flats, Berhampore

 If you would like to be involved with us through the week, please contact Bruce Hamill at 027 2756041.